 With Facebook Live, viewers can throw themselves into a personal, engaging, and interactive experience.
 They have the chance to watch content as it happens.
 Brands will be able to use Live to show behind the scenes clips.
 For example, fun office antics can be great to air for recruitment.
 Adidas used Twitter’s live streaming platform, Periscope, to show football legend James Rodriguez signing his contract extension for the company—way more interesting to fans than reading a press release, right?

 Facebook Live can also be used to reveal new product releases, and once rolled out, will be a great way to boost conversion.
-The fact that our audience can comment and interact in real time means that brands can see step in to straighten out any question marks and turn them into much more appealing exclamation marks.
+The fact that our audience can comment and interact in real-time means that brands can see the step in to straighten out any question marks and turn them into much more appealing exclamation marks.

 If a picture says a thousand words, a video must say a million.
 Written messages can easily become lost in translation, causing damage to our brand.
 Video messaging offers brands the chance to better articulate their messages and build context through emotion, so our audience can connect with us more directly.